mozilla-ai/document-to-podcast/docs/step-by-step-guide.md

 # **Step-by-Step Guide: How the Document-to-Podcast Blueprint Works**

-Transforming static documents into engaging podcast episodes involves a  integration of pre-processing, LLM-powered transcript generation, and text-to-speech generation.
+Transforming static documents into engaging podcast episodes involves an integration of pre-processing, LLM-powered transcript generation, and text-to-speech generation.
 Here's how it all works under the hood:

 ---